zdmitri/run-calculator/README.md

 # How to use
 I. You need to calculate your target pace.
-  1. Enter distance in respective field.
+  1. Enter distance number in respective field.
 Check for proper distance unit (units of measurement)
   2. Enter target time in respective fields hours, minutes or seconds.
 You can do that in any convenient way, for example 1h 30min or 90 minutes, both will be properly processed.
   3. Press "Pace" button